Steeve208/rscBOOK/docs/integration.md

             subscriptions: vec![
                 Subscription {
                     name: "newBlock".to_string(),
-                    description: "Suscribirse a nuevos bloques".to_string(),
+                    description: "Subscribe to new blocks".to_string(),
                     return_type: "Block".to_string(),
                 },
             ],